Famous Festivals In South Korea │ Overview of All The Best Festivals

 3. Goyang Spring Flower Festival

-The Goyang Flower Festival is Korea’s biggest and most important international flower exhibition.
-It takes place each year in Ilsan, a city just outside Seoul.
-Over 300 companies and organisation from all over the world gather to showcase their flower sculpture and products made using flowers.
+The Goyang Flower Festival is widely recognized as Korea’s most significant international flower exhibition and is hosted every year in Ilsan, a city just outside Seoul.
+The festival brings together over 300 organizations and companies from all corners of the world to exhibit their creative flower sculptures and flower-based products.

 Location: 595, Hosu-ro, Ilsandong-gu, Goyang-si, Gyeonggi-do